Solmath/un-coded/cards.md

 Legendary Artifact
 Code tokens you control have hexproof.
 {3}: Create a Code token.
-Whenever you would lose the game, if you control 10 or more bug-free Code tokens, instead you win the game.
+If you would lose the game for any reason other than having 0 or less life, instead exile The Cloud and you don't lose the game.
 *"All our problems are solved now that it's in The Cloud."*

 ### Continuous Integration Pipeline